khalid32/How-well-do-you-know-nodeJS/README.md

     // module code
 })
 ```
-This wrapping allows to keeps top-level variables (defined with var, const or let) scoped to the module, rather than to the global object.
+This wrapping allows to keep top-level variables (defined with `var`, `const` or `let`) scoped to the module, rather than to the global object.
 In node, the top-level scope is not the golbal scope; `var something` inside a Node module will be **local to that module**.

 ### 2. When exporting the API of a Node module, why can we sometimes use `exports` and other times we have to use `module.exports`?